dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 >
 > If the user who is requesting this resource does not have full authority in the system then only the first seven properties will be included, as this information is security sensitive.

-To get information about the system context (`contextPath` and `userAgent`) only you can do a GET request to the below URL.
+To get information about the system context only, i.e. `contextPath` and `userAgent`, you can make a GET request to the below URL.
 JSON and JSONP response formats are supported:

     /api/26/system/context